 MƒA SD Master Teaching Fellowship

-MƒA SD offers a five year program for secondary school mathematics teachers who have been successfully teaching in a high need district in San Diego County.
+MƒA SD offers a five year program for mathematics teachers who have been successfully teaching in a high need district in San Diego County.
 The program includes stipends totaling $50,000 over five years and participation in leadership and professional development programs.

 The MƒA SD Master Teaching Fellowship program addresses mathematics professional development, curriculum development and leadership development.
 All three areas inform the program activities in each of the five years through a three week summer institute, a set of Saturday follow up sessions, and a range of professional development activities at the teachers’ school sites.

 MƒA SD also provides customized professional development program for schools and teachers who are interested in learning more about how to help students to think deeply about the mathematics they encounter in middle school and high school.
 Our work is guided by the Common Core State Standards in Mathematics and the research and experience of Dr. Guershon Harel (UCSD Department of Mathematics).
 His conceptual framework, DNR, is the lens through which we examine mathematics and the CCSS.
 Please contact the office for more information about these opportunities.

 New – Mathematics Common Core State Standards Summer Institute, June 16-20 and June 23-27, 2014.
 For information, click here.

 2011 NSF Robert Noyce Teacher Scholarship Program Conference Presentation: “Holistic Problems with Pedagogical Commentary” by Drs.
 Guershon Harel and Laura Stevens, click here.

 - Sarah Breech, Teacher and Board Member, The Mara W. Breech Foundation